claire-codes/blog-com/_posts/2015-09-20-deploying-jekyll-on-heroku.markdown

 gem 'rake'
 {% endhighlight %}

 Run `bundle install` from the command line.
-As well as the Bundler and Jekyll gems, you've now got a Rack gem, kramdown for parsing Markdown files (assuming your blog posts will be written in Markdown of course) and Puma as our Rack webserver.
+As well as the Bundler and Jekyll gems, you've now got a Rack gem, kramdown for parsing Markdown files (assuming your blog posts will be written in Markdown of course) and Puma for our Rack webserver.

-We're using rack-contrib instead of rack-jekyll because of [this](http://mwmanning.com/2011/12/04/Jekyll-on-Heroku-Part-2.html) website and [this website](https://jbhannah.net/blog/2013/01/16/jekyll-on-heroku-without-rack-jekyll-or-custom-buildpacks.html) said so.
+We're using `rack-contrib` instead of `rack-jekyll` because of [this](http://mwmanning.com/2011/12/04/Jekyll-on-Heroku-Part-2.html) website and [this website](https://jbhannah.net/blog/2013/01/16/jekyll-on-heroku-without-rack-jekyll-or-custom-buildpacks.html) said so.

 Next create a `config.ru` file.
 This tells Rack how to run your app.